-In our latest weblog Sarah and Philip McKibbin join forces to dig deeper into Philip’s Politics of Love framework, and ask: is it really important that politics and love coexist, and what would a political settlement actively underpinned by love actually look like?
+Sarah and Philip McKibbin dig deeper into Philip’s Politics of Love framework, to ask: is it really important that politics and love coexist, and what would a political environment shaped by love actually look like?

 Sarah: You recently wrote a piece for us about the Politics of Love philosophy you’ve developed with Max Harris.
 I’m interested in this as I grew up in the Christian church, and learning to understand what love is, and how to practice it has always been very important to me — if elusive at times!
 It seems almost too straightforward though, to say ‘if people were more loving, politics would work better’, partly because how people understand and express love varies widely.
 For example, I understand the willingness and ability to engage in healthy conflict to be a crucial element of love, but others see any kind of conflict as symptomatic of love’s absence.